Benefits & Services

 Once the Direct Deposit is established, Loyola will electronically transfer your pay to the financial institution of your choice when paychecks are processed.
-You will have on-line access to all the detail of the deposit including: the name of the financial institution and account number where the pay was deposited, all types and amounts of deductions made from your pay [i.e.: state and federal income tax, etc], gross and net pay for the pay period and year to date.
-[See PAY]
+You will have on-line access to all the detail of the deposit via the Employee Self Service Portal including: the name of the financial institution and account number where the pay was deposited, all types and amounts of deductions made from your pay [i.e.: state and federal income tax, etc], gross and net pay for the pay period and year to date.

-Chapels are located at all campuses and are open during working hours for quite prayer or meditation.
+Chapels are located at all campuses and are open during working hours for quiet prayer or meditation.
 Mass is said daily and special services are held periodically.

 Loyola provides a shuttle service between the Lake Shore and Water Tower campuses and also to Loyola Medical Center in Maywood.
 The shuttle schedule and information on staging of these buses can be found at LUC.edu/transportation/shuttlebus.